What Is a PET Scan?

 A positron emission tomography (PET) scan may be used to locate the part of the brain that is causing seizures.
 A PET scan is a test used to give doctors and their patients more information about how the cells in the body are functioning.

 A PET scan is done by injecting a small amount of radioactive material (known as a tracer) into a patient's vein, usually in the arm.
 The tracer sends out small, positively charged particles (positrons) that interact with negatively charged particles (electrons) in your body.
 The PET scanner is able to detect the product of this interaction and uses it to make an image.
-This process allows a doctor to look at a body organ from every angle and detect potential problems.
+The PET scan shows the brain's use of oxygen or sugar (glucose).

-For patients with epilepsy, a PET scan is used to localize the part of the brain that is experiencing seizure activity.
+For patients with epilepsy, a PET scan is used to localize the part of the brain that is causing the seizure activity.

 However, doctors may request a PET scan for many different reasons.
 Aside from potential problems in the brain and spinal cord, the test can also be used to diagnose heart problems as well as certain kinds of cancer, including breast, brain, lung, colon, and prostate cancers and lymphoma.